lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 ### Reasons for dealing with objects
 Probably 90% of the reason to me for dealing with objects at all has to do with their abilities to protect in various ways.
 Protect by encapsulating various kinds of things, almost always state, less often control is encapsulated and so forth.
 Then about 10 percent of the use of object-oriented programming has to do with its ability in whispering to you how you might design a system better.

-### Data abstraction
+### Data abstraction vs OOP
 The way objects are used today is a little bit confusing because they're intertwined with a another set of ideas that came out of the 70s that are very similar, particularly in implementation these days and that's what's called data abstraction.
 Data abstraction looks a lot like object-oriented programming but its intent is different.
 The intent of data abstraction is to take a system that you're familiar with, like Pascal or Fortran, that is starting to run into difficulties of various kinds.
-Difficulties are usually a representational ones I think everybody's had the experience
-26:38programming in a language with data 26:41structures you get this big system done
-26:44you decide you need to change your 26:46representation and the next thing you
+Difficulties are usually a representational ones.
+I think everybody had the experience programming in a language with data structures.
+You get this big system done, you decide you need to change your representation and the next thing you know you're hunting down all of the
-26:49know you're hunting down all of the 26:51procedures that think they knew about
+26:51procedures that think they knew about
 26:52the old representation and the rule of
 26:55the universe is that there's always one